(Psst… if you came here only via the Carrie Time Tracker, you missed Parts 11 & 12 which had no Carrie in them at all…)

 “Well, what do you suggest, that we spend two hours sitting here staring at the damn device?
 I’d rather be doing something productive.
 Anyway, I liked that hairband.”

-“I’ll be careful!”
-Carrie asserted.
+“I’ll be careful,” Carrie asserted.
 “And really, where’s the harm in checking?
 It’s okay to take the flashlight, yeah?”
-And without really waiting for an answer, she turned to leave.
+Without really waiting for an answer, she turned to leave.

-Granted, Frank knew little about Julie aside from the fact that she was a “rich socialite” who was also Carrie’s friend.
+Granted, Frank knew little about Julie aside from the fact that she was a “rich socialite” at school who was also Carrie’s friend.
 Yet he did think that the latter could indicate a bit of a blind spot for Carrie.
-Maybe she’d simply want to tell Julie about the device?
+Maybe she’d simply want to tell Julie about the device, despite the need for secrecy.
 No, better to keep the Julie concerns to himself for the moment.

 Carrie shone the light into the underbrush, looking for any sign of blue while simultaneously listening for anything around her that was out of the ordinary.
 Her mind, though, was on other things entirely.
 Namely the situation they’d been dropped into.

-She… she didn’t always lash out though, did she?
 Her brow furrowed.
-There was also that date she’d had with Bill the other night.
-The guy had turned out to be a lot duller than she would have anticipated.
+Then there was that date she’d had with Bill the previous night.
+The guy had turned out to be a lot duller than she’d expected.
 And he’d had difficulty keeping his eyes on her face.
 Which, on the one hand, whatever, so long as she got a free meal, but on the other… Carrie was starting to wonder how well she really knew the people around her.